Diesel collapse gives automakers carbon headache

 “We’re not having to rethink the model line-up,” he said.
 “Of course we’ll have to fine-tune the volume by powertrain by vehicle, but it’s not going to be a fundamental shift for us.”

 Sales of diesel cars fell 8 percent in Europe last year, reducing their market share to 44 percent from a 55 percent peak in 2011.
-Partly as a result, average CO2 emissions increased in Europe in 2017 for the first time in a decade, according to researchers JATO Dynamics.
+Partly as a result, average new-car CO2 emissions actually rose in the UK for the first time in 17 years.

 Diesel sales were down another 19 percent in Germany last month, and a whopping 24 percent in Britain, amid concern that the decline in second-hand values would give way to collapse.